 Diwali Mela Festival

 More than 100,000 people celebrate Diwali, the Hindu festival of lights, during this festival at the Cotton Bowl in Fair Park.
 Activities and entertainment include a laser show, pony rides, fireworks, a kids' corner and more than 100 vendors selling food and merchandise. dfwdiwalimela.com.

 NTX Beer Week

-This 10-day salute to local and visiting craft breweries includes hundreds of events for area beer lovers such as the signature gala, the Brewer's Ball.
+This 10-day salute to local and visiting craft breweries includes hundreds of events for area beer lovers.
 New and limited-release brews will be tapped, and parties will be held at dozens of bars, restaurants and taprooms around Dallas-Fort Worth. ntxbeerweek.com.